Medical Technologist Merges Scientific Accuracy and Personal Care

 “Columbus, Ohio, has the best of both worlds: big city, open plains and gorgeous foliage,” Humke said.
 “New Hampshire and Vermont have backroads framed by tall, thin pine trees: peaceful settings that get you from one town to another.
 Vermont is famous for its historic covered bridges, and the Boston Harbor includes an old building that played a part in the tea party raid and the start of the Revolutionary War.”

-Humke advised allied travelers to be aware of driving laws and other state and local laws that may apply in their assignment locations.
+Humke advised allied travelers to be aware of driving laws and other state and local laws that may apply in their assigned locations.